JesseEmond/blitz-2021-chal/README.md

 down into track/items.

 A couple of optimizations from there:
-- Manually reading numbers in a hard-coded while-loop was faster than using std calls (we can bake in our assumptions);
+- Manually reading numbers in a hard-coded while-loop was faster than using std calls (we can bake in our assumptions, namely unsigned ints of max 6 digits in practice);
-- Everything is single-thread, so we can use static memory instead of allocating on-the-fly;
+- Challenges are sequential, so we can use static memory & reuse instead of allocating on-the-fly;
 - Compiling once with [`PGO`](https://en.wikipedia.org/wiki/Profile-guided_optimization) to gather run-time information to guide optimization the next time we compile.